mariochampion/roboflow/README.md

 Next, install the RoboFlow files contained in this git repository.<br>
 Make sure to 'cd' into your TensorFlow directory at the same level as "tf_files" and "scripts" first.<br>
-Then clone the ROBOFLOW git repository with:
+Then clone the RoboFlow git repository with:

 ```
 git clone https://github.com/mariochampion/roboflow